mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 There was a sense of humility or perhaps a feeling of unimportance as I returned home.
 I didn't blame Tiggu for her perspective.
 She was born of the same caste my parents came from; taught to accept their roles in life as farmers or parents.
 If they tried to do somethiinig else with their life, they would be met with endless criticism from their family for burdening everyone with their risks.
 I like to imagine that Tiggu tried to branch out once, but would never admit it.
 Perhaps she was making sure that I wouldn't make her mistakes.

 I took my boots and trousers off and left them next to the door, where the clay from countless planting days had painted a spot on the mossy pathway, and fled immediately to the dew column at the center of our home.
 My scent glands picked up the aroma of the anomin plants I had been cultivating in my room.
 They led me in, as if expecting me to return.
-With a sigh, I took it all in as if seeing it for the first time: my small cup collection, the hang drying pohua, my mother's dusty old lanterns, and the anosin filling the air with its resins and oils.
+With a sigh, I took it all in as if seeing it for the first time: my small cup collection, the hang drying pohua, my mother's dusty old lanterns, and the anomin filling the air with its resins and oils.
 But still I was unsettled.
 As with all things in my life, it felt temporary.
 Like some fantastic dream that I would one day be awoken from, abruptly and without warning.

 _Do I deserve to be here?
 I'm not saving lives or making big decisions._

 _But I still contribute pohua to the village.
 I make sure we have food and water and a functional home._